American Fuzzy Lop: Appearance and personality

-American Fuzzy Lops are show based on their color pattern; either "solid" or "broken" variety.
-Whites do come in Ruby Eyed White and Blue Eyed White variety.
+American Fuzzy Lops are categorized based on their color pattern; either "solid" or "broken" variety.
+Whites' varieties are further categorized as Ruby Eyed White and Blue Eyed White.

 American Fuzzy Lops are an active, playful, social breed with much personality.
 They enjoy the attention of their owner, as well as the companionship of other rabbits.
 They enjoy having toys such as plastic balls, pine cones, pieces of soft wood, stuffed socks, or an old glove.
 The American Fuzzy Lop is the combination of a French Angora and the Holland Lop.
 They are very fuzzy, as their name indicates, and are popular pets.